Sign In to Cobalt

 • We recommend that you enable 2FA even if your organization doesn’t enforce it.

-Device Verification
+Browser Verification

-• Sign in from a new browser
+• Sign in from a new device or browser

 • Use your browser’s private (incognito) mode